TetrisKid48/WikiScrapeGui/README.md

 ### Planned features include:
 Infobox scraping
-Scraping "Page Information"
 Improved and/or animated logo
+Compatibility with more special symbols in URLs
 Menu to choose a page when a disambiguation error occurs
-Compatibility with more special symbols in URLs
+Option to scrape the "Page Information" page of a wikipedia page
+Menu to do mass scraping of the content of pages in a category, with lots of advanced options